lil-shimon/neovim-config/README.md

 my neovim config

-if you want to try this neovim file, feel free to clone this. some key commands are in cheatsheet.md.
+if you want to try this neovim file, feel free to clone this. some commands are in cheatsheet.md.

  `:Cheat` call cheatsheet command.